-From crypto faucets to crypto bounties to DeFi protocols - there’s plenty of ways to earn free crypto with and without investment if you’ve got the time.
-We’ll be covering how to earn cryptocurrency, as well as how to put your idle assets to good use!
-Let’s dive in.
+From crypto faucets to crypto bounties to DeFi protocols - there are plenty of ways to earn free crypto with and without investment if you’ve got the time.
+We’ll be covering how to earn cryptocurrency, as well as how to put your idle assets to good use, including:

 Want to get involved in crypto, but don’t have a clue how it all works?
 You can actually earn free crypto while you learn about it.
-This is a great program for beginners and there are several awesome exchanges and crypto businesses offering learn to earn program including:
+We've got an entire guide on the best learn and earn crypto programs, but there's plenty to pick from and plenty of different cryptocurrencies to earn, including:

 The best way to avoid airdrop scams?
 Only use reputable sites to find airdrops.
 Two of the best are CoinMarketCap and Binance.
 Their listed airdrops are regularly updated, so check in often to make sure you’re not missing out on free crypto.

-Technically, the learn to earn programs are a kind of crypto faucet, but there’s many more crypto faucets available.
-Crypto faucets reward users with a small amount of tokens for completing a given task - like learning about a specific token, solving captchas or even browsing on Reddit - so you can earn free crypto for a variety of tasks.
+Technically, learn and earn programs are a kind of crypto faucet, but there are many more crypto faucets available.
+Crypto faucets reward users with a small number of tokens for completing a given task - like learning about a specific token, solving captchas, or even browsing on Reddit - so you can earn free crypto for a variety of tasks.

 Moon Faucet is one of the best examples of this.
 Users can earn moons based on their Reddit activity.
 At a basic level, the more karma, the more moons you’ll earn.

-Brave pride themselves on providing a more secure and private browsing experience where you’re not bombarded with ads.
-Whereas in mainstream browsers, your data will be collected and used to target ads at you, Brave have reinvented the wheel with the Brave Reward program, letting users earn free crypto in exchange for seeing ads.
+Brave browser offers a more secure and private browsing experience where you’re not bombarded with ads.
+Whereas in mainstream browsers, your data will be collected and used to target ads at you, Brave has reinvented the wheel with the Brave Reward program, letting users earn free crypto in exchange for seeing ads.